 All data were processed by Frode Ofstad at NGU.
-The raw data files were loaded into Oasis Montaj databases and processed according to the descriptions in Appendix A1 and A2.
+The ASCII raw data files were then loaded into separate Oasis Montaj databases and processed according to the descriptions in Appendix A1 and A2.

-3.1 Total Field Magnetic Data
+3.1 Magnetic total field data

 At the first stage the magnetic data were visually inspected and spikes were removed manually.
 A two-fiducial lag filter and a non-linear filter were applied to eliminate short-period spikes.
 Then the data from basemag station were imported into the magnetic database.
 Diurnal variation channel was also inspected for spikes and spikes were removed manually.
-Typically, several corrections have to be applied to magnetic data before gridding.
+Typically, several corrections have to be applied to magnetic data before gridding, as described next.

-Diurnal Corrections
+Diurnal corrections

 The temporal fluctuations in the magnetic field of the earth affect the total magnetic field readings recorded during the airborne survey.
 This is commonly referred to as the magnetic diurnal variation.
 These fluctuations can be effectively removed from the airborne magnetic dataset by using a stationary reference magnetometer that records the magnetic field of the earth simultaneously with the airborne sensor.
-Magnetic diurnals variations were within the standard NGU specifications during the entire survey (Rønning 2013).
+Magnetic diurnals were within the standard NGU specifications during the entire survey (Rønning 2013).